 You and the other leaders in your group are a team so make the effort to communicate well and get to know each other.
-Know what's going on in each others' lives and encourage one another.
+Know what's going on in each other's' lives and be each others' cheerleaders.
 Have a common vision for your group and work towards that goal.
 The better you communicate with your co-hangtime leaders, the easier it makes things.
-Share the load between leaders evenly and make sure everyone has a go at doing the study.
 At the end of the night, talk about what went well and what didn't.
 Talk about potential problems and how you might prevent them.